Ghost Rider (Johnny Blaze): Fictional character biography

 After the battle with Zadkiel and his Black Host, Johnny Blaze parts ways with Ketch and Sara.
 He eventually wanders to a Japanese village, living in the nearby temple.
 The villagers are suddenly invaded by demons and their flesh is transformed into heinous forms by a creature called the Skinbender.
 Blaze's attempt to fight back result in her trying to morph his flesh, but finds his skin burns to the touch due to his power, prompting her to demand that he transform into the Ghost Rider.
 When he does, she breaks down crying, claiming that he is the most beautiful thing she had ever seen and begs for him to speak.
 He simply responds with "Burn", leading a storm of fire to rain onto the village, incinerating the demons and restoring the villagers to their normal states.
 At the same time, Sara arrives in the village to reunite with Blaze to continue their quest against Zadkiel.
 She finds him in the process of grinding up the Skinbender, before tossing her into the sea.
 Sara then consoles Blaze, asking him to think of his family and asks where they are.
 He replies, saying that they are in Heaven.
 They then depart from the village to continue their journey.

-The Antichrist, Kid Blackheart, after being hunted down by Zadkiel's agents on Earth, is saved by occult terrorist Jaine Cutter, despite Daimon Hellstorm's efforts to slay him.
+The Antichrist, Kid Blackheart, after being hunted down by Zadkiel's agents on Earth, is saved by occult terrorist Jaine Cutter, despite Daimon Hellstrom's efforts to slay him.
 Eventually, the three encounter Johnny, Danny and Sara, and are forced to join forces in a desperate attempt to defeat Zadkiel in Paradise.
 Eventually, after reaching Heaven with Danny, he and Danny both attack Zadkiel, but are quickly overwhelmed; however, the spirits of Blaze's deceased wife and children encourage him to rise and continue to fight Zadkiel, rallying the combined forces of the Spirits of Vengeance (whom Ketch had been tricked into returning to Heaven by Zadkiel) against the renegade Archangel.
 After Zadkiel realizes that he was not, and never would be, the one true God, as Blaze tells him, "Only God can make a Ghost Rider, Zadkiel.
 You should know that.
 And only God can destroy one.
 You may have been able to shift that power around, to even leech it from its hosts.
 But you were never really able to control it.
 And you certainly couldn't kill it.
 You're not God, Zadkiel.
 You're just another power-mad wannabe who desperately needs his ass kicked.
 And that's exactly what the Ghost Riders are for", he is defeated and banished to Hell, with God, revealed to have never perished at all, reclaiming Heaven and thanking Blaze for all he did for Paradise and its billions of souls.